 Food delivery fees

-The average person orders delivery 4.5 times per month, according to a survey by US Foods.2 One way to save is to pick up your order instead—you’ll get to skip a tip too.
-Obvious alert: You can also sidestep delivery fees by meal planning ahead of time and cooking at home.
+The average person orders takeout or delivery 3 times per month, according to a survey by US Foods.2 If you're going to order out, you can save by opting to pick up your order because you'll get to skip the driver tip.
+Obvious alert: You can sidestep takeout costs entirely by meal planning ahead of time and cooking at home.

 Financial waste

 Trimming financial waste doesn’t mean never splurging.
 Think of it more as cutting what doesn’t spark joy so you have more money for what does.
-Here are some expenses you could probably bring down:
+Here are some expenses you could potentially reduce:

 Your mobile and internet plans